e-gov/TARA-Doku/TechnicalSpecification.md

 - the authentication method or methods which the institution intends to use
 - the contact details of the person responsible for the client application (e-mail address, telephone, personal identification code).

-The application is submitted and any further communication in the course of administration of the service is conducted via the user support of RIA, `help@ria.ee`.
+The application is submitted and any further communication in the course of administration of the service is conducted via the user support of RIA, `klient@ria.ee`.
 Read more from the [website of RIA authentication services](https://www.ria.ee/en/state-information-system/eid/partners.html#tara).

 RIA, having satisfied the application: